 Is the Apple logo a reference to the apple from the tree in the Garden of Eden?
 There may be some connection to the “tree of knowledge,” as Apple continuously grounds itself on innovation.

 Janoff, though, disputes any link to the forbidden fruit.
 The "bite mark" on the apple, which he describes as a node to "byte," is included to ensure that the logo can be easily identified as an apple rather than a cherry even when scaled to extremely small sizes.

 Think about why apples are typically gifted to teachers or mentioned in groundbreaking discoveries (like gravity, for example).
 Apples represent unbound knowledge.
 The Apple logo represents our use of their computers to acquire information and, in an ideal world, enlighten humanity.

 According to a biography of Steve Jobs, the name stemmed from Jobs' love of apples.
 Jobs chose the name because it seemed lively, spirited, and not intimidating.
 In fact, Jobs even joked that choosing the name Apple would put them ahead of Atari, a large video game market, in the phone book.

 Apple has one of the most famous slogans of the twenty-first century: "Think Different."
 In a television ad from 1997, the concept was initially presented.
-The concept debuted in a television commercial that ran in 1997.
-After its initial airing on television 23 years ago, Apple's "Think Different" slogan is still prominently displayed alongside the company's goods.
+After its initial airing on television 26 years ago, Apple's "Think Different" slogan is still prominently displayed alongside the company's goods.